-Donna McCormack is a senior lecturer in English Literature at the University of Surrey, UK.
-She is currently working on an AHRC Leadership Fellowship on Transplant Imaginaries.
-Her research spans the fields of medical humanities, postcolonial theory, queer theory and monster studies, with a focus on contemporary literature and film (especially science fiction), embodiment and memory, and biotechnologies.
-She has recently started a new project on Queer Fish.
-Her first monograph is entitled Queer Postcolonial Narratives and the Ethics of Witnessing (Bloomsbury Press, 2014), and she has publications in the European Journal of Cultural Studies, Somatechnics and BMJ Medical Humanities, as well as in edited collections such as Bodily Exchanges, Bioethics and Border Crossing (London: Routledge, 2015).
+Donna McCormack is a Chancellor’s Fellow at the University of Strathclyde.
+She has recently completed an AHRC Leadership Fellowship on Transplant Imaginaries.
+Her research interests include postcolonial and anticolonial theories, queer and crip theories, biotechnologies (specifically organ transplantation), and contemporary science and speculative fiction.
+Her first monograph is entitled Queer Postcolonial Narratives and the Ethics of Witnessing (Bloomsbury Press, 2014), and she has articles in various journals, including Body & Society, European Journal of Cultural Studies, Somatechnics and BMJ Medical Humanities, as well as in edited collections such as Bodily Exchanges, Bioethics and Border Crossing (Routledge, 2015).
+She has coedited special issues of Somatechnics, BMJ Medical Humanities and European Journal of Cultural Studies.
 She is the coordinator of the Nordic Network Gender, Body, Health, as well as a founding member of the Monster Network.

 Lisa Folkmarson Käll